Pikmin 4: Gameplay

 While exploring an area during a Day, the player is limited in the number of Pikmin they can deploy for exploration.
-The player starts out only being able to deploy 20 Pikmin, but can increase the limit by upgrading the Pikmin's Onion with Flarlic.
-When collected and brought to the Onion, Flarlic adds 10 Pikmin to the field limit, up to a maximum of 100.
+The player can initially deploy 20 Pikmin at a time, with Flarlic upgrades increasing the limit to a maximum of 100.
 Collecting Flarlic when the Pikmin limit is at a hundred will instead produce Nectar and Ultra-Spicy Nectar.
 In addition, players can redeploy their transport craft and the Onion to previously discovered landing sites to deploy Pikmin quickly and speed up the acquisition of treasures and combat spoils.
 Caves, a feature first introduced in Pikmin 2, return, but the player is now able to change their Pikmin squad before entering.
-Unlike Pikmin 2, time is not paused while exploring a cave, but instead moves slower; like in Pikmin 2, the spoils of combat can be recovered, but are worth less Sparklium than treasure.
+Unlike Pikmin 2, time is not paused while exploring a cave, but instead moves at 1/6; like in Pikmin 2, the spoils of combat can be recovered, but are worth much less Sparklium than treasure.
 A rewind feature allows the player to undo mistakes or play differently than before.

 Specific maps allow players to explore areas at night, which are known as Night Expeditions.
-In this mode, which functions similar to tower defense games, players are restricted to using only Glow Pikmin to explore maps and recover resources, all while fighting enemies who are drawn to the Glow Pikmin's nest.
+In this mode, which functions similar to tower defense games, players are restricted to using only Glow Pikmin to explore maps and recover resources, all while fighting enemies who are drawn to the Glow Pikmin's nest, called a Lumiknoll.

 The main story can be played in either single-player or alongside a second player in co-op, and there is also a competitive multiplayer mode called Dandori Battle, derived from Dandori, a Japanese word for efficient planning.
 In Dandori Battles, which are also featured in single-player, the player must secure as much spoils and treasures in an arena before their opponent can; both sides can collect Pikmin to help them and have their own Oatchi partner.
 Two players can partake in Dandori Battles together, either working together against the computer or against each other.

 In addition to the main story, a new side mode is unlocked during the story, called "Olimar's Shipwreck Tale".
 The player takes control of Olimar prior to the events of the main story, shortly after crash-landing on the planet, and must collect the S.S.
 Dolphin's 30 missing ship parts.
 Compared to the base game, Olimar's Shipwreck Tale has several differences in gameplay.
 It features only Red, Blue, and Yellow Pikmin, Moss instead of Oatchi as a companion, shorter days, no caves or Dandori Challenges/Battles, progress-based upgrades and items, and a time limit of 15 days before Olimar's life-support functions fail.
 In addition, area layouts have been changed drastically to accommodate for the different gameplay, with new enemy placements, hazards removed/added, new traversal options, and some sections of an area being inaccessible.